Rev. Msgr. Joseph L. Luca – Pastor – firstname.lastname@example.org

 He has also served on the Mt St Mary University Board of Trustees and is presently a Trustee Emeritus, a member of the Mount Seminary Committee and the Rector’s Council.
 In 1976 he was appointed by Governor Marvin Mandel to the Citizens Advisory Board for Montebello Hospital Center in Baltimore where he served as Chairman.

 He was named a Prelate of Honor with the title of Monsignor by Saint John Paul II in December of 1995 and a Papal Knight of the Holy Sepulcher of Jerusalem in 1997.
-Among his most recent honors include being named to the Mount Saint Mary’s University Alumni Hall of Fame and named Howard County Clergyman of the Year three times.
+Among his most recent honors include being named to the Mount Saint Mary’s University Alumni Hall of Fame and named Howard County Clergyman of the Year four times.

 Fr.
 Peter Misee Gevera – Associate Pastor – email@example.com

 Fr.
 Peter was ordained a priest for the Yarumal Missionaries in 2008 by Most Reverend Virgilio Pante Bishop of the Diocese of Maralal, at Our Lady of Guadalupe parish, Nairobi-Kenya.
 A month later, he was sent to Ethiopia to study Amharic as a preparation to start his ministry in this country.
 In June 2009 he was appointed to work in Afar mission- Archdiocese of Addis Ababa, a relatively new mission among the Muslims with few Christians with immediate duties being working as a chaplain to Sisters of Mother Theresa of Calcutta who resided within the mission, to be a representative of the Catholic church in the area, daily celebration of the Eucharist, preparations for sacraments, initiate Inter-religious dialogue with the Muslims, visits to villages, founding and directing a hostel project for orphan children among other responsibilities.